Wisconsin Supreme Court candidates debate as voting begins

 Protasiewicz’s endorsements include Hillary Clinton and EMILY’s List, which works nationwide to elect Democratic abortion rights supporters.

-Kelly has accused Protasiewicz of going too far and essentially of committing to voting to overturn the state’s 1849 abortion ban, should the lawsuit seeking to overturn the law come before the court as expected.
+Kelly has accused Protasiewicz of going too far and essentially committing to voting to overturn the 1849 abortion ban should the challenge to it come before the high court.
 Protasiewicz has not said how she would rule on that or any other specific case.

 Kelly and his allies have largely focused on Protasiewicz’s record as a judge, arguing that she’s handed down light sentences to violent offenders.

+Judy Drousth, a 70-year-old voter from Madison, said she was concerned about over-politicizing officially nonpartisan court races.
+She said both Kelly and Protasiewicz were guilty of doing that, but she voted Tuesday for Protasiewicz and thinks she can be fair on the court.

-The contest has already broken national spending records for a Supreme Court race, with at least $20 million spent by both sides to date.
-WisPolitics.com has been the total spent on the race at north of $30 million as of last week.
-That beats $15.2 million spent on an Illinois Supreme Court race in 2004.
+The contest has already broken national spending records for a Supreme Court race, with the two sides having spent at least $22 million to date.
+WisPolitics.com estimated that more than $30 million had been spent on the race as of last week, which would be roughly double the $15.2 million spent on a 2004 Illinois Supreme Court race that had held the mark as the most expensive.

+Protasiewicz released two new ads hours before the midday debate, including one featuring a woman from Green Bay who had an abortion and claims that Kelly would “uphold the criminal ban on abortion.”

+Her campaign said it has spent $10.3 million on TV ads, while AdImpact said last week that Kelly had spent less than $100,000.
+At least $8 million had been spent on ads, or in ad buy reservations, by conservative groups backing Kelly as of March 14, according to a tally by the Brennan Center for Justice.